paperos-labs/paperos-docs/content/resources.md

 ]
 ```

-Resources are scoped to a specific account.
+Records are scoped to a specific account.

 TODO don't allow creating completely empty entities